Shanvaghera National School, Shanvaghera townland, Co. Mayo

 Some 30 familes lived in the townland/village of Shanvaghera at the time of the 1901 census in Ireland.
 Family names in the area included; Kenny, Neafcy [sic], Boyle, Lyons, Fitzmaurice, Gauly [sic], O’Brien, Judge, Muldoon, Carney, Lavin, Moran, Giffers, Gill, Quinn, Cannon, Walshe, Carney, Canfield, Campbell, Caufield, Kerons, Curry, Fleming, Rogers, Morley and Cunnane.

-The Second Edition Ordnance Survey sheet for the area which dates to the closing years of the 19th century, shows that there was a school on this site before 1935, and in all likelihood the present building represents a renovated school house of late19th or early 20th century date.
 In 1937 the Irish Folklore Commission, in collaboration with the Department of Education and the Irish National Teachers’ Organisation, initiated a revolutionary scheme in which schoolchildren were encouraged to collect and document folklore and local history.
 Over a period of eighteen months some 100,000 children in 5,000 primary schools in the twenty-six counties of the Irish Free State were encouraged to collect folklore material in their home districts.
 This of course included Shanvaghera National School.
 Below is a rather blunt description of tamps in the locality from this collection gathered by Christina O’Brien:

 If you or someone you know attended this national school, or if you have any further information about this school – please do get in touch and share any stories, anecdotes, photographs, or any other memories you may have.
 If you know of further schools that I could visit, please do let me know.